 If the patient reports any problems, he or she should be instructed to IMMEDIATELY REMOVE THE LENS.
 If the problem or discomfort stops and the lens appears undamaged, the patient should clean and rinse the lens with a recommended soft contact lens care solution and reinsert the lens.
 If after reinserting the lens, the problem continues, the patient should discard the lens and place a new fresh lens on the eye.
-If after inserting the new lens, the problem continues, the patient should be directed to IMMEDIATELY REMOVE THE LENS AND CONTACT HIS OR HER EYE CARE PROFESSIONAL.
+If after inserting the new lens, the problem continues, the patient should be directed to IMMEDIATELY REMOVE THE LENS AND CONTACT HIS OR HER EYE CARE PROFESSIONAL identification of the problem and prompt treatment to avoid serious eye damage.